JanBessai/OpenWithHack/README.md

 You need to adapt [Exec](/openwith.desktop#L7) according to your needs/file locations!
 The `%f` is the file name as selected by GtkAppChooser.
 It is documented [here](https://developer.gnome.org/integration-guide/stable/desktop-files.html.en).

 ## Contributions
 Just open an issue and or pull-request.
-Especially distribution packages might be nice.
+Especially distribution-specific packages might be nice.